marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - Like all toy examples, this is contrived but all the more useful for illustration purposes
 - First, though, let's keep an eye on the big picture and talk about our workflow's purpose, inputs, and outputs
 - Let's say we have a collection of books as text files grouped by genre, and we're interested in the distribution of word counts in each and how those distributions relate to each other, both within and between genres
+  - We might even have a hypothesis that books in the same genre use more similar sets of words than books in different genres, and this analysis is our way of testing it
 - The overall idea of our pipeline, then, is to count the words in each book, make all pairwise comparisons between these count distributions, and finally aggregate the results
 - As is typical in data science, though, we'll need to clean up the text files a little beforehand to remove metadata that shouldn't contribute to our word counts
 - We'll also add a step to calculate some basic statistics from the word count distributions individually and then aggregate them into a single file